-We provide the services of our ships under time charters.
+We provide the services of all of our ships under multi-year time charters, except for the GasLog Shanghai which is trading in the Cool Pool.
 A time charter is a contract for the use of the ship for a specified term at a daily hire rate.
 Under a time charter, the ship owner provides crewing and other services related to the ship's operation, the cost of which is covered by the hire rate, and the customer is responsible for substantially all of the ship voyage costs (including bunker fuel, port charges and canal fees and LNG boil-off).

-Our subsidiaries that own the GasLog Shanghai, the GasLog Santiago and the GasLog Sydney have entered into a master time charter with MSL that establishes the general terms under which the three vessels are chartered together with a separate confirmation memorandum for each ship in order to supplement the master time charter and specify the commercial charter terms.
-Our subsidiaries that own the Methane Rita Andrea, the Methane Jane Elizabeth, the Methane Alison Victoria, the Methane Shirley Elisabeth and the Methane Heather Sally have entered into separate time charters for each vessel with MSL.
+Our subsidiaries that own the Methane Rita Andrea, the Methane Shirley Elisabeth, the Methane Becki Anne and the Methane Heather Sally have entered into separate time charters for each vessel with MSL.
 Our subsidiaries that own the GasLog Seattle and the Solaris have entered into separate time charters for the vessels with a subsidiary of Shell.
 The Solaris is also managed and operated by a subsidiary of Shell.
 The subsidiary that owns the GasLog Greece has entered into a master time charter with MSL that also includes the GasLog Glasgow, a GasLog vessel.
-Likewise, the subsidiary that owns the GasLog Geneva is party to a master time charter with MSL that also includes the GasLog Gibraltar, a GasLog vessel.
+The subsidiaries that own the GasLog Geneva and the GasLog Gibraltar are party to a master time charter with MSL.
 A separate confirmation memorandum has been issued for each ship to specify the individual commercial charter terms.